Key takeaways

 Choose the shortest repayment term you can comfortably afford so a one-time emergency doesn’t turn into a long-term debt payment.
 The faster you can pay the balance off, the less interest you’ll pay in the long run.

-Payday loans typically require the shortest repayment, usually within 14 days, while home equity loans may be available with terms as long as 30 years.
+Payday loans typically require repayment within 14 days.
+Home equity loan terms may be as long as 30 years.
 Personal loan terms range between one and seven years.

 Interest rates

-HELOC and home equity loan rates are typically lower than other emergency loans.
-Personal loan rates can be as low as around 7 percent for excellent credit borrowers and up to 36 percent for bad credit.
+HELOC and home equity loan rates are typically lower than those of other emergency loans.
+Personal loan rates can be as low as 8 percent for excellent credit borrowers and up to 36 percent for bad credit borrowers.

-Payday and title loan rates are extremely high because the loans aren’t based on your creditworthiness in most cases.
-When shopping for an emergency loan pay close attention to APR to lock in the most competitive rate.
+Payday and title loan rates are extremely high because the loans aren’t usually based on your creditworthiness.
+When shopping for an emergency loan, pay close attention to APR.
+It includes both interest and fees.
+You can use the APR to calculate your payment and your total interest cost.

 Lightbulb